Pros and Cons of Eating Pumpkin Seeds

 They are protein packed.
 According to the Journal of Agricultural Science and Technology, pumpkin seeds are made up of 41 percent oil and 25 percent protein.
 This means that 1/4 cup of dried and shelled pumpkin seeds can provide you with 20 percent of your daily recommended protein.

 Pumpkin seeds also contain important minerals and nutrients.
-Linoleic, potassium, magnesium, manganese, zinc, selenium, copper, and chromium make this snack a useful source of many essential nutrients.
+Linoleic acid, potassium, magnesium, manganese, zinc, selenium, copper, and chromium make this snack a useful source of many essential nutrients.
 Because of their high concentration of zinc, the Mayo Clinic has included pumpkin seeds in their list of recommended foods to benefit eye health.

 Pumpkin seeds are a rich source of antioxidants and have been shown to improve a variety of conditions including inflammation and heart disease.
 And while more research is needed, some studies have found a positive relationship between pumpkin seeds and bladder function.